Microwave-free vector magnetometry and crystal orientation determination with Nitrogen-Vacancy centers using Bayesian inference: Results and discussion

 To validate the proposed orientation determination method, we analyze experimental photoluminescence data obtained from a diamond crystal with an unknown orientation relative to the laboratory frame.
 Two perpendicular Helmholtz coils are used to generate a rotating transverse magnetic field.
 In this configuration, the applied magnetic field consists of $b_\perp=1$ mT transverse field rotating by an angle $-\phi$ in the $(x, y)$ plane, $\mathbf{B^{ext}}=b_\perp\left[\cos(\phi)\mathbf{u_x}-\sin(\phi)\mathbf{u_y} \right]$, which is equivalent to rotating the sample by an angle $\phi$.
 An additional variable axial component is applied along the laboratory $z$-axis to complete the field configuration.
 Figure~\ref{fig:orientation_determination}(a) shows the experimental PL map as a function of the transverse field angle $\phi$ and the axial bias field $B^\text{bias}$.
+The data have been normalized to remove a smooth magnetic-field-dependent background (see Supplementary Note 2).
 The map exhibits characteristic dips in photoluminescence intensity at specific combinations of $(\phi, B^\text{bias})$ corresponding to resonance conditions between NV orientations.
 The dataset includes 154 bias-field values and 72 rotation angles.
 The noise standard deviation used in the likelihood model is $\sigma_\text{noise}=0.0018$ , while the experimental uncertainties are estimated as $\sigma_{B^{\text{bias}}}=1\mu T$ and $\sigma_\phi=1^o$.